JuliaIPU/IPUToolkit.jl/docs/src/compiler.md

 * `randn(Float32)`

 result to call to corresponding IPU builtins for [random number generation](https://docs.graphcore.ai/projects/poplar-api/en/latest/ipu_intrinsics/ipu_builtins.html#random-number-generation).
-The uniformly distributed numbers follow the general semantic of the Julia function `rand` (numbers uniformely distributed in the $[0, 1)$ range), while the normally distributed numbers have the properties described in the Poplar SDK documentation (numbers are in the range $[-5-13/16, 5+13/16]$).
+The uniformly distributed numbers follow the general semantic of the Julia function `rand` (floating point numbers are uniformely distributed in the $[0, 1)$ range), while the normally distributed numbers have the properties described in the Poplar SDK documentation (numbers are in the range $[-93/16, 93/16]$).

 Additionally, you can use the [IPU builtins](https://docs.graphcore.ai/projects/poplar-api/en/latest/ipu_intrinsics/ipu_builtins.html) listed below.